erichelgeson/erichelgeson.github.com/_posts/2021-09-08-flappy-mac-hack.markdown

 ## Finding the Score

 Poking around any classic Mac program you start up ResEdit and poke around to see what you can find.
-I wrote about some fond memories back in 2011 - ["cracking" the Decent app](/blog/2011/05/23/resedit/) so I didn’t need to use the original CD and could listen to some Weezer or NIN instead.
+I wrote about some fond memories back in 2011 - ["cracking" the Descent app](/blog/2011/05/23/resedit/) so I didn’t need to use the original CD and could listen to some Weezer or NIN instead.

 <img alt="Flappy Mac opened in ResEdit." src="/static/images/flappy_mac_resedit.png">
 <small><i>Flappy Mac opened in ResEdit.</i></small>